sharmazan/crm_challenge/README.md

     - Sort by points, filter by city, page=5 with 50 records in each
 - Add performance optimisations
 - Compare results with initial benchmarks

+# Notes
+1. This task implemented using pure Django.
+For the production purposes it's better use [Django Cookiecutter template](https://cookiecutter-django.readthedocs.io/en/latest/) with Django Rest Framework.